thefutureofeducation/genai/_build/html/_sources/topics/summaries.md

 ## The Resource (Output)

 > Note:
 > The following section is the direct output generated from the applied prompt.
-It reflects a structured summary of the transcribed conversations.

 ---